 Search engines have been around since the early 90s.
+But how does a search engine work?
 Organising the Internet and helping people find what they are looking for has been seen as a useful and helpful thing to do since the dawn of the Internet.
 And the day after the search engine was invented, SEO was invented!

 But when I go to gatherings (not in the past year!) and wind up inevitably talking about what I do, there seems to be a general misconception about how search engines work.
 And I can’t seem to get through a dinner party or social gathering without explaining to somebody how search engines work.